jhallen/joes-sandbox/utils/README.md

 	off = "/root/power off 1"
 	on = "/root/power on 1"

-Or use it at the command line like this:
+For direct use on command line:

 Just type:
 	./c /dev/ttyS2 --baud=19200